Congratulations on your engagement! This is the beginning of a new and exciting chapter and we are pleased to support you along the way.

 When you contact the local parish, the priest or parish secretary will discuss your wedding with you.

-If you have questions about getting married in the Archdiocese of Brisbane you can contact 07 3324 3933.
+If you have questions about getting married in the Diocese of Darwin, please contact us.

 Frequently Asked Questions

 What should I do first, to organise my wedding?

 If you are interested in getting married in one of the churches in Diocese of Darwin the first step is to choose which one.
 You can use the ‘search for a church’ section above to find the churches closest to where you would like to get married.

 Once you have found the church you are interested in, phone the local parish (where the church is located) to discuss your needs.
 If you have already set a date for your big day, you’ll be able to determine whether the church is available.
 If you don’t yet have a date, you’ll be able to discuss the booking process and begin your wedding preparation.

 Does my wedding ceremony have to be a Mass?

 Our parish priests are asked this question a lot!
 The answer is no. When you get married in a Catholic church you have the option of a ‘Wedding Ceremony’ or a ‘Nuptial Mass’.
 A Wedding Ceremony celebrates the Liturgy of the Word and includes gospel readings (which you select with your priest) and the Liturgy of Marriage, where you exchange vows and rings and the priest will pray a nuptial blessing over you.
 A full Nuptial Mass includes the above celebrations and is followed by the Liturgy of the Eucharist.